matrix8967/text-mainframe-computer-mirror/_posts/2020-11-16-Fall-of-House-of-Mac.md

 When I was young, I remember my grandmother quietly smirking to herself while looking at a newspaper.

 > "I'll never understand the logo for Apple Computers.
 The computers are called Macintosh, but their logo is a Red Delecious."

-What a great distillation of Apple.

-Sure, it's pretty.
-But it's wrong.

 -----